kcdtv/nmk/README.md

  [![livebox4]]
  - Just press CTRL + C to stop the script.
  Interface is left in monitor mode in order to perform a reaver attack with the deafult PIN.
- In good conditions WPA key is recovered inmediatly.
+ In good conditions WPA keys from ARV7520CW22 and VRV9510KWAC23 are recovered inmediatly Due to a very bad implementation of the WPS protocole, recovering the WPA key from the ARV7519RW22 is extremly tedious (to not say impossible).

 # How to use orangen.py
 ```
 python orangen.py < 4 last digits mac WAN > < 4 last digits serial >
 ```
-tip: substract 2 from bSSID to get the WAN MAC
+free tips: The four last digits from WAN mac are the same than the four last digits from default eSSID.
+If default eSSID is not used you can get the 4 digits by substracting 2 from bSSID (in base 16).

 # How to use orangen.sh